Why Is My Aircon Vibrating?

 Many vibration cases are marked as compressor failure too early.

-2. Fan Imbalance or Moving Part Vibration
+2. Fan Imbalance Or Moving Part Vibration

 - Vibration changes with airflow or speed behavior.